 02

-Data masking vs encryption and tokenization
+Data masking vs other methods

 Data masking